Retro Rundown 2017: Southern 500 throwback paint schemes

-NASCAR’s throwback week is capped off by Sunday’s Southern 500 on NBCSN.
+NASCAR’s throwback week is capped off by tonight’s Southern 500 on NBCSN.

 That means what was once old is new again and that goes with the latest parade of retro paint schemes.